 Here it is – The Essential Bali Packing List for Babies and Toddlers

-This is our tried-and-tested list of what to take to Bali for baby, toddlers and kids under 6.
+This is our tried-and-tested list of things to pack for baby, toddlers and kids under 6.

-- Lightweight Stroller (We like the Pockit stroller.
+- Lightweight Stroller (We like the Britax B Clever stroller.
 Read our review here.)

 - Clip-on pram fan (from Big W or Kmart)